jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 3. Numerical Experiments
 --------------------------------------------------------------------------------------
-The numerical experiments were performed to 2-dimensional and 3-dimensional functions.
-For both problems a two tile figure is provided.
+The numerical experiments were performed to approximate 2-dimensional and 3-dimensional functions.
+For each example a two tile figure is provided.
 The left figure is an error plot that shows the difference between the CAP-SIP approximation and the target function.

 The 2-dimensional plot is rotated around the _z-axis_ to appreciate the approximation from every side.
-In the other hand, as 3-dimensional plots belongs to 4th dimension, the 3-dimensional levels are plotted and this is the actual animation of those pictures.
+On the other hand, as 3-dimensional plots belongs to 4th dimension, the 3-dimensional levels are plotted and this is the actual animation of those pictures.

-**Example 1.6.1** _(results)_
+### 3.1 Example 1 _(results)_
 The results for this [example](#example1) where $ d(w_1, w_2) = \log(w_1 + w_2)\sin(w_1) $ over $ [0, 1] $ $ \times $ $ [1, 2.5] $ with a second degree polynomial are shown in the following picture:

 ![gif image](results/ex1.gif "2d degree approx.")